pufflyai/prompt-studio-core/websites/docs/pages/@pufflig/ps-chains.md

 function onInputChange(nodeId: string, newInput: Record<string, ParamValue>): void;
 ```

 Callback that triggers after the input state of a node was updated.
-This happens after the node's `parseInput` method ran.
+This happens after the node's `mapInput` method ran.

 ::: details Parameters